Kristina01111000/lavendersite/README.md

     - begin shop layout
     - check color codes on wireframe
     - add content to lavender, native plant, and other pages
+    - fix sideways image at bottom of page

 for call:

     - make sure the store front looks the way she wants, ask how many products, ask about bundles
-    - estimate on when she will have the content for site
+    - estimate on when she will have the content for site, copy
+    - check the images blue host puts in, does she like them?
+Look for different ones